bhou/playlist-server/README.md

 - playlist table: each row in this table represents a playlist
 - playlist_video table: each row in this table represents a video in a playlist

 The operation requires that the video order in playlist is persisted when a video is added, deleted, and moved (change order), one possible solution is to keep an order column in the **playlist_video** table, and update the order when a video is added/deleted/moved.
-With such a data structure, for a playlist with **N** video, the time complexity is **O(N)** (for delete and move).
+With such a data structure, for a playlist with **N** video, the time complexity is **O(N)** (worst case for delete and move).

 To reduce the time complexity of the playlist operations, a linked list is used in the data base table design: